krohrbaugh/dotfiles/README.md

 ## Environment

-I am running on macOS High Sierra, using zsh as my shell.
+I am running on macOS Ventura, using zsh as my shell.

 ## Installation